 Over the last five years, FMLM has consolidated its position as the professional home of medical leadership and management in the UK.
 It is in the advantageous position of being owned by all the medical royal colleges and there is no equivalent organisation across Europe.
 There is growing demand for FMLM to be involved in all aspects of developing and changing the approach and reputation of leadership in the healthcare industry.

 The FMLM membership grew quickly from its inception, indicating the enthusiasm of aspiring and current medical leaders across the UK for an organisation representing their interest and to meet their need for development, support and recognition.
-Importantly, 50% of FMLMs membership since 2011 has consisted of our future leaders: medical students and trainees.
+Importantly, 50% of FMLM’s membership since 2011 has consisted of our future leaders: medical students and trainees.
 These groups have formed their own committees within FMLM to provide representation and resources to their colleagues.
 The support and recognition given by this next generation is absolutely vital in embedding FMLM’s work in the medical leadership of the future.

 The success of FMLM in professionalising medical leadership has been underpinned by the publication of Leadership and leadership development in healthcare: the evidence base and the Leadership and management standards for medical professionals, a 360-degree feedback tool and a (three level) certification process.
 In addition, FMLM has a statutory role as a designated body for revalidation and has issued guidance for the appraisal of medical leaders.